TokenBrice/l2s-handbook/content/docs/supported-services.md

 ### Nexus Mutual

 ParaSwap's main contracts are covered on Nexus Mutual - the insurance service.
-The insure covers technical failure of ParaSwap's contract, up to 1000 ETH.
+Any user can contract an insurance to hedge oneself against a risk of failure of ParaSwap's contract.